Patrick Wintour, political editor

 Thursday July 19, 2007

-Child welfare campaigners yesterday accused Peter Hain, the work and pensions secretary, of wielding a big stick to force nearly 300,000 lone parents into work, even though their children may still be o
+Child welfare campaigners yesterday accused Peter Hain, the work and pensions secretary, of wielding a big stick to force nearly 300,000 lone parents into work, even though their children may still be of primary school age.

 In a tougher than expected welfare green paper, Mr Hain proposed that by 2010 most lone parents will be required to seek work once their youngest child reaches seven.
 The government also proposed that claimants out of work for more than 12 months will have to undertake community work or lose benefit.